Alkyones/YoutubeConverter/README.md

  - Now it allows users to request multiple downloads, query implemented.
  - Status page implemented users can see their download statuses.

+# Release v1.3
+ - Now Users can authenticate and see their queue
+ - Navbar updated for authentication
+ - Added feature to allow users to authenticate with email or username
+ - Status page updated by removing the task id and adding the downloaded resources's title.

  ![preview](/static/images/preview2.png)

 # Upcoming Releases